 - Improper and/or incomplete site preparation

-If you know up front that you’re going to be facing any of the above challenges, then it’s important to let your builder of choice know.
-The more communication you can have with your Project Manager, the better off your project will be.
-Being open and honest with your builder will also help avoid any job-site issues, which could ultimately get your project done on time and under budget.
+The more upfront communication between you and your Project Manager, the better off your construction project will be.
+Being open and honest with one another will help avoid any job site issues.
+As a result, your pole barn will be completed on time and under budget.